St. Francis Chapel (Colonie, New York): Late 1970s

 By the late 1970s, Masses were being held four times per day.
 Eight Masses were held on Saturdays.
 Weekday masses attracted thirty to forty people while Saturday vigil Masses for Sunday obligation attracted around 200.
 After a few years at the mall, Fr.
 Joyce suggested that the location has brought people back to the faith.
 The chapel in the mall attracted people from many faiths who came in to worship as they saw fit.

 1997 - 1998

 Despite liquidation sales taking place at Montgomery Ward and other stores exiting the Northway Mall, attendance at the chapel remained strong.
 On weekdays, around 600 people would visit and on Saturdays, the number would go up to 1,500.

 The chapel was temporarily relocated in the former Northway Mall during its final months in the mall.

-Wolf Road Shoppers Park (1998 - Present)
+Wolf Road Shoppers Park (1998 - 2020)

 St. Francis Chapel relocated to the Wolf Road Shopper's Park on December 16, 1998, when the formerly enclosed Northway Mall was closed in preparation for demolition in 1999.
 The formal dedication of the chapel's new location was scheduled for January 7, 1999.
 The new location increased the size of the chapel by about 2300 sqft and allowed easier parking.